d12frosted/elpa-mirror/gnu/consult-readme.txt

   Consult has special support for candidate groups.
 If the completion UI supports the grouping functionality, the UI separates the groups with thin lines and shows group titles.
-As of now, Vertico, Selectrum and Icomplete-vertical provide support.
 Grouping is useful if the list of candidates consists of candidates of multiple types or candidates from [multiple sources], like the `consult-buffer' command, which shows both buffers and recently opened files.
 Note that you can disable the